 Introduction

 When selecting an LED screen, one of the most important specifications you’ll encounter is pixel pitch — the measurement that defines how sharp and detailed an image will appear.
+Pixel pitch affects image quality, resolution, viewing distance, and cost.

-This guide explains what pixel pitch means, how it impacts LED performance, and how to choose the right configuration for your project — from outdoor billboards to fine-pixel indoor displays and new MicroLED technology.
+This guide explains what pixel pitch means, how it impacts LED performance, and how to choose the right configuration for your project — from outdoor billboards to fine-pixel indoor displays and MicroLED technology.

 1. What Is Pixel Pitch?